StevenSchwengel/js-color-clock/notes/events.md

 ```
 button.removeEventListener(functionName);
 ```
 You cannot remove an eventListener if you added it as an anonymous function.
-It can't be reference for removal.
+It can't be referenced for removal.
 ```
  const buttons = document.querySelectorAll('button');
 ```